BSD Router Project - Customised for HUBS

 else through.

-Finally the protocol ospf
+Finally the protocol ospf section sets up the

 OSPF protocol.
 The filters are applied first and then all of